cherryaudio/docs/content/collections/cherry-audio/poly-fm-station.md

         marks:
           -
             type: italic
-        text: 'Mix '
+        text: P-Mix
       -
         type: text
-        text: 'out as well as individual outs.'
+        text: ' and '
       -
+        type: text
+        marks:
+          -
+            type: italic
+        text: 'M-Mix '
+      -
+        type: text
+        text: 'outs as well as the individual poly outs.'
+      -
         type: hard_break
       -
         type: hard_break
       -
         type: text
         text: 'Algorithms are selected by clicking on the diagrams.
 The numbered operator boxes and outline frame will be colored for the currently active algorithm.
 A couple of things happen to help clarify which operators are currently configured as carriers and modulators in the currently selected algorithm.
-The text in the large colored buttons beneath the algorithm boxes changes to display CAR or MOD to indicate the status of each operator...'
+The text in the large colored buttons beneath the algorithm boxes changes to display '
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: CAR
+      -
+        type: text
+        text: ' or '
+      -
+        type: text
+        marks:
+          -
+            type: italic
+        text: MOD
+      -
+        type: text
+        text: ' to indicate the status of each operator...'
   -
     type: set
     attrs: